WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 scheme allows encoding alignments of up to 32768 bytes using bits 0-3, so there is no danger that we will need the newly reserved bits for alignment in the future, especially for atomic accesses.

-The new Instructions below do not have memarg immediates because they do not operate on memories.
+The new instructions below do not have memarg immediates because they do not operate on memories.
 They instead have `u32:ordering` immediates, which are 0 for sequentially-consistent ordering or 1 for release-acquire ordering. `atomic.fence` already has a reserved zero byte immediate, which we now interpret as a u32:ordering immediate, allowing us to express release-acquire fences as well.